Resources can only be sustainably used if effective management structures exist to guide their use.

 Annual General Meetings

-In 2020, just over half of the conservancies were able to cover their operational costs, although 72% distributed some kind of benefits to their members (this includes meat from hunting).
-Only 40% of the reporting conservancies held their AGMs, due to COVID restrictions on public gathering.
-Only a third of the conservancies have sustainable business and financial plans, which is a concern for the remaining two-thirds of conservancies that could be addressed as part of the COVID recovery plan.
+In 2021, almost half of the conservancies were able to cover their operational costs, and 54% distributed some kind of benefits to their members (this includes meat from hunting).
+Less than a third of the conservancies have sustainable business and financial plans, which is a concern.

 |Category||Number of conservancies||Number of conservancies reporting||Percentage of category|